 Great ideas are useless if you can’t execute them.
 Objectives and key results (OKRs) help to create clarity, focus, accountability, alignment and momentum to deliver real results.
 In this book summary of Measure What Matters by John Doerr, we’ll outline how OKRs deliver results and the ingredients needed for successful OKR application.
-For more details and examples, do get our complete book summary bundle. in text, infographic, and audio formats.

 Measuring What Matters: What are OKRs?